rekmus/silgy/README.md

 2. Host it for **free** or at negligible cost.
 Websites that don't survive at least 10 years (or have a huge marketing budget) don't matter – it's not 1995 anymore.
 I wanted to make sure I'll be able to afford hosting for the rest of my life, or until users count would reach at least a million.
 I actually pay $3 per month for my ~500 users application and use ~1% of the server's resources.

 3. **Independency**.
 AWS getting nasty?
 It'd take 60 minutes to move anywhere else, most of them spent on setting up an account at my new cloud provider.
-Then I only need to install GCC, MySQL, restore database from backup, clone my repo and type `silgystart`, Enter.
+Then I only need to install GCC, MySQL, restore database from backup, clone my repo, `m`, Enter and `silgystart`, Enter.

 As my wishes had come true, I decided to open my code and become famous.
 You're welcome.

 ## What's in the box?

-As I am writing this in May 2019, Silgy lib contains everything that is necessary to build a complete, production-grade solution, including [session management](https://github.com/silgy/silgy/wiki/Sessions-in-Silgy) and [REST calls](https://github.com/silgy/silgy/wiki/RESTful-calls-from-Silgy).
+As I am writing this in May 2019, Silgy lib contains everything that is necessary to build a complete, production-grade solution, including [session management](https://github.com/silgy/silgy/wiki/Sessions-in-Silgy), [users accounts](https://github.com/silgy/silgy/wiki/USERS-Module) and [REST calls](https://github.com/silgy/silgy/wiki/RESTful-calls-from-Silgy).

 The only third-party dependencies are: